singlecla/singlecla/cla.md

 ### My Own Work

-When I make contributions of my own work:
+When I make contributions of work that I have the legal rights to license copyrights and patents in:

 1. I license the project steward to do everything with my work that would otherwise infringe all copyrights in it that I can license.